raporpe/defender-for-vm-analyzer/README.md

 ## How to Use

-1. Click the "Deploy to Azure" blue button and follow the steps to initiate deployment.
+1. Click the "Deploy to Azure" blue button in a separate window (hold the control key while clicking it).
+2. If prompted, login with your credentials that have permissions on the subscription.
+Select the region to deploy, do not modify the **location** field, just the **region** field.
+In the **Execution Interval Minutes** field leave the default value if you have less than 500 VMs.
+In case you have more, a 10 minute interval is recommended.
+This interval is important for detecting VMs that might only be running for some minutes and are billed an hour by Defender for Server.
-2. All the resources are deployed to a resource group whose name starts with ```def-vm-analyzer-xxxxx```.
+3. All the resources are deployed to a resource group whose name starts with ```def-vm-analyzer-xxxxx```.
 Check if there was any error in the deployment.
-3. Check that the Azure Function is running by clicking on the "Functions" blade and then in ```defender-for-vm-analyzer```.
-Click the "Monitor" blade and wait for the function to run at least once (it runs at the start of every minute).
-Confirm that it is running correctly by scrolling to the botton and verifying that the following log is written: "Billable Databricks VMs: X"
+4. Check that the Azure Function is running by clicking on the "Functions" blade and then in ```defender-for-vm-analyzer```.
+Click the **Monitor** blade and wait for the function to run at least once (it runs at the start of every minute).
+Confirm that no exceptions are thrown.

 > In case you find the error ```"Cannot read the VM status.
 It might be due to incorrect role assigments or permissions.
 Both "Microsoft.Compute/virtualMachines/read" and "Microsoft.Compute/virtualMachines/instanceView/read" are required."``` or any other permission related error, go to the subscription resource and check in the IAM blade that the managed identity "def-vm-analyzer-xxxxx-identity" has the role "def-vm-analyzer-read-vm-metadata".

-4. You can now go back to the resource group and look for the Log analytics workspace.
-Perform the following KQL query to see the current consumption:
+4. You can now go back to the resource group and look for the dashboard whose name is ```def-vm-analyzer-xxxxx-dashboard```.
+There you can check the results in the tile whose name is **Defender for Server cost for Databricks VMs**.
+This metric is in dollars and is calculated using the following query:

 ```sql
 let defenderForVMHourlyCost = 0.02;